buttercup/buttercup-mobile/README.md

 The mobile application allows for full integration with Buttercup archives stored on a variety of platforms.
 Like the other applications, this mobile application makes use of **AES 256bit encryption** with over **200k PBKDF2 password derivation interations**.

+The Buttercup for Mobile application boasts the following features:

+ * On-device encryption and decryption
+ * Auto-hide screen when app is sent to background (like banking apps)
+ * Auto-lock vaults after a certain period of inactivity
+ * Add/Edit/Delete entries
+ * Unlock vaults even when offline (read-only)

 You can read about the changes and releases of the application in the [changelog](CHANGELOG.md).

 ### Introduction